 - Shortness of breath;

 How to treat ant bites and stings

 If there is significant swelling in the area you should apply a cold compress.
 Let the area rest in between the cold compresses.
 Hydrocortisone creams will help with the itching from ant bites.
 If you are developing localized allergic reactions you should take some antihistamines.
-You should always check with your doctor, as soon as possible.
+Always check with your doctor first.